deepmehta27/Capstone_Project/README.md

 # Optimizing Hospital Readmission Reduction Using Patient Clustering

-An unsupervised learning approach to identify high-risk patient subgroups, reduce hospital readmissions, and provide actionable insights for healthcare professionals.
+**Author:** Deep Manish Mehta
+**Date:** April 29, 2025
+**Course:** Capstone Project – MS in Data Science, Pace University

 ---

 ## Project Overview

-Hospital readmissions are a major concern for healthcare providers, leading to financial burdens and reduced patient satisfaction.
-Traditional predictive models often focus on whether a readmission will occur, without explaining **why** it happens.
-This project uses **HDBSCAN** clustering and **explainable AI (SHAP)** to discover and interpret **hidden patient subgroups** at high risk of readmission.
-By exploring these subgroups, hospitals can implement targeted interventions that address the core causes of readmissions.
+Hospital readmissions pose significant challenges by driving up healthcare costs and reducing patient satisfaction.
+Traditional predictive models often lack explainability regarding the underlying causes of readmissions.
+This project introduces an innovative unsupervised learning framework that not only identifies hidden, high-risk patient subgroups but also explains the key factors driving these outcomes.
+The ultimate goal is to inform targeted interventions that can reduce readmission rates.

+---

+## Project Goal

+- **Develop an unsupervised learning framework** to cluster patients based on healthcare utilization and clinical severity.
+- **Transform clustering results** into actionable insights using explainable AI techniques.
+- **Support strategic decision-making** for reducing hospital readmissions through targeted interventions.

 ---